FroysJ/Bank-Account-Manager/README.md

 Account deleted: acc2

+### Notes:
-**Note: creating an account automatically means adding it to the list of accounts
+- Creating an account automatically means adding it to the list of accounts
+- Load and Save actions are not logged

 ## Phase 4: Task 3